 In a later study the network learnt by watching how a human steered, and by using additional views of what the road would look like at positions slightly off course.
 After about three minutes of training, ALVINN was able to take over and continue to drive.
 ALVINN has successfully driven at speeds up to 70mph and for distances of over 90 miles on a public highway north of Pittsburgh.
-(Apparently, actually being inside the vehicle during the test drive was a big incentive for the researchers to develop a good neural network!)
+(Apparently, actually being inside the vehicle during the neural network's test drive was a big incentive for the researchers to develop a good neural network!)
+Recent versions have been even more impressive.